itf/6s092/courses/IAP19/PS/PS19/content.md

 Consider the following problem: you are given a list of classes `V = {00, 006, 854, 046, 009}` and a set of prerequisites `E = {(00,006), (00, 009), (006, 046), (046, 854)}`, where each edge `(u,v)` means that `u` is a mandatory prerequisite class for `v`.
 You're taking things slowly, so you're only taking one class at a time.
 Describe an algorithm to find the order in which you should take these classes to make sure you take all the prereqs first.

 The solution is to use topological sort!
 Topological sort ensures that if an edge `(u,v)` exists, then `u` will come before `v` in the sort, which is exactly what we need here.
-Topological sort on this graph will return the list of classes `(00, 006, 009, 046, 854)`, and taking classes in this order will not violate any prerequisites!
+Topological sort on this graph will return the list of classes `(00, 006, 009, 046, 854)`, and taking classes in this order will not violate any prerequisites.

 <question multiplechoice>
 csq_prompt = "Which of the following are true about topological sorts for a directed acyclic graph?"